Nikki9529/HR-Analytics_PowerBI-Project_3/README.md

 Learning:

-1. Created an Interactive dashboard to track and analyze online sales data.
+1. Created an Interactive dashboard to track and analyze Employees related data.
 2. Used complex parameters to drill down in worksheet and customization using filters and slicers.
 3. Created connections, and calculations to manipulate data and enable user-driven parameters for visualizations.
 4. Used different types of customized visualization.